 Situations such as these create role conflict.
-Role conflict1 occurs when the expectations people set for you differ from one another.
+Role conflict occurs when the expectations people set for you differ from one another.
 Now couple the situation we just mentioned with the fact that the salesperson has a personal interest in whether the sale is made or not.
 Perhaps her income or job depends on it.
 Can you understand how role conflict might result in a person using questionable tactics to sell a product?

 So are salespeople dishonest?
-You might be surprised to learn that one study found that salespeople are less likely to exaggerate in order to get what they want than politicians, preachers, and professors.
+Many people think so in part because certain types of salespeople have earned poor reputations that have tarnished the entire profession.
+As a result, some business students avoid sales despite the very high earnings potential and personal growth opportunities.
+You might be surprised to learn, however, that one study found that salespeople are less likely to exaggerate in order to get what they want than politicians, preachers, and professors.
 Another study looked at how business students responded to ethical dilemmas versus how professional salespeople responded.
 What did the study find?
 That salespeople were more likely to respond ethically than students were.